SpaceBuckets/SpaceBuckets/static/docs/light-colors/light-colors.md

     *   [Learn more about Ultraviolet growing »](/docs/lux-ppfd-conversion)"
 o: "3"
-d: "Blue light decreases acid growth which is different than growth through photosynthesis."
+d: "Blue light decreases acid growth (which is different than growth through photosynthesis).
+Excess acid growth, or 'stretching', in seedlings/veg is all about greater cell expansion in the stem that we get from lower lighting levels or not enough blue light.
+We typically only want as much blue in a light source to help prevent any excess stem elongation."
 ---